dj1701/shado.js/README.md

 Browser Support:
 ----------------

 Shado.js has been tested on the latest versions of Intenet Explorer, Firefox and Chrome.
-The minified file is recommended for production optimised download time and operation.
+A minified version has been built for production optimised operation.